meatbags/wikihistory/readme.md

 # wikihistory

-A client-side tool for visualising the history of Wikipedia articles.
+Easily visualise and traverse the revision history of a wiki page.

-# for
+# why

-- Transparency advocates
-- Journalists
-- Data nerds
+This tool is for: transparency advocates, data-nerds, journalists, fun.